Amy Hanser

 Research Topics

-Culture and markets; inequality; gender; consumption; service work; China.
+Culture and markets; gender and motherhood; consumption and inequality; service work; China.

 Research Interests

-My research centers on topics such as work, gender, and the cultural aspects of markets, and most of my research has focused on contemporary China.
-Past research includes a study of service work and class inequality in urban China, published by Stanford University Press as Service Encounters: Class, Gender and the Market for Social Distinction in Urban China (2008).
-More recent projects examine Chinese consumer goods in North America and food safety and imported milk in China.
-In a current research project, funded by a SSHRC research grant, I am looking comparatively at the regulation of street commerce in China and North America, and in particular at the way Chinese cities manage and in many cases are attempting to eliminate street vending, whereas (some) North American cities are embracing “street food” and food carts as emblems of cosmopolitan urbanity.
+Dr. Hanser’s past research has centered on topics such as work, gender, and the cultural aspects of markets, Past research includes a study of service work and class inequality in urban China, an examination of Chinese consumer goods in North America, and food safety and imported milk in China.
+Dr. Hanser has also studied the the regulation of street commerce in China and North America, and in particular at the way Chinese cities manage and in many cases are attempting to eliminate street vending, whereas (some) North American cities are embracing “street food” and food carts as emblems of cosmopolitan urbanity.
+Current research includes a study of immigrant Chinese women’s experiences with childbirth and postpartum recovery in Canada, and a new study of public transit and people’s experiences riding the public bus.

 Publications